Xetibo/ReSet-Doc/sections/projects.typ

   cell("Maintainability", bold: true, width: 90pt, height: 50pt),
   cell(
-    [The scope of this application is small and depends fully on the parent project, it can be considered maintainable.],
+    [The scope of this application is small and depends fully on the parent project, it can be considered to be maintainable.],
     cell_align: left,
     bold: false,
     font_size: 11pt,